mefrem/mefrem.github.io/_pages/coaching.md

 I primarily consult and coach clients on the crypto economy: getting started and crypt fundamentals, on-boarding funds, decentralized finance or DeFi, sources of return, providing a picture of the investment landscape, risk management, project valuations, etc. I have provided services to those spanning the range of experience and familiarity—from complete newcomers to high net worth individuals with traditional investment backgrounds.

-The service typically starts with an assessment of your specific needs, which have historically included: improving your relationship with money, understanding crypto, using DeFi protocols, hedging your investment and crypto ["FOMO"](https://www.urbandictionary.com/define.php?term=Fomo), earning safe returns on stablecoins in excess of traditional instruments.
+The service typically starts with an assessment of your specific needs, which have historically included: improving your relationship with money, understanding crypto, using DeFi protocols, hedging your investment and crypto FOMO, earning safe returns on stablecoins in excess of traditional instruments.

 My services include: